home-assistant/developers.home-assistant/docs/core/integration_diagnostics.md

 Users can download config entry diagnostics from the config entry options menu, on the integration page.
 For device diagnostics, users can download them from the device menu.

 :::warning
+It is critical to ensure that no sensitive data is exposed.
+This includes but is not limited to:
+- Passwords and API keys
+- Authentication tokens
+- Location data
+- Personal information
+- Device identifiers

-It is very important to ensure that no sensitive data (passwords, tokens, or location data) is exposed.
-To help with this, you can use the `async_redact_data` utility function to redact sensitive data from the diagnostics output.
+To help with this, you can use the `async_redact_data` utility function from `homeassistant.helpers.redact` to safely remove sensitive data from the diagnostics output.
 :::

 The following is an example on how to implement both config entry and device entry diagnostics: